 The faculty training workshop focused on online pedagogy such as lesson planning, content delivery, engaging students, assessment, and student support.
 The implementation process would require an initial investment to procure the necessary hardware and software for the course management system to deliver the course content.

 The ROI potential savings could reach nearly $13,000 with an ROI of 68 percent.
 One of the benefits of this analysis is the intangible benefit for faculty job satisfaction, which reduces frustration and burnout thus, encouraging high performance.
-A complete explanation of the ROI is detailed in Table 2.

 The faculty training program will orientate all faculty to the online environment while equipping them with the basic skills necessary to deliver quality e-learning instruction.
 After conducting an analysis and an evaluation, the organization is in a position to effectively implement change to address the human performance issues.